V. V. Giri: Commemoration

 A commemorative postage stamp on V.V.
 Giri was released by the Indian Posts and Telegraphs Department in 1974.
 The National Labour Institute was renamed in honour of V.V.
 Giri in 1995.
 V.V.
 Giri's hometown of Berhampur in Odisha has a major road, a secondary training school and a big market that are named after him.
 V.V.Giri donated his huge & historic bungalow in Brahmapur for a Girls School (Now its famous as GIRI Girls High School.
-It is also the first Girl's School and a famous secondary government school in Odisha).
+It is also the first girls' school and a famous secondary government school in Odisha).
 The British time market 'Victoria Market' is also renamed as GIRI Market in Berhampur.
 The family members of VV Giri resides in another small bungalow at Giri Road in Berhampur.

 Giri authored Industrial Relations and Labour Problems in Indian Industry, two popular books on issues of labour in India.
 His memoirs, published in 1976, are titled My Life and Times.